brianhouse/bjorklund/README.md

 Copyright (c) 2011 Brian House

-This program is free software licensed under the GNU General Public License, and you are welcome to redistribute it under certain conditions.
-It comes without any warranty whatsoever.
-See the LICENSE file for details, or see <http://www.gnu.org/licenses/> if it is missing.
+This code is released under the MIT License and is completely free to use for any purpose.
+See the LICENSE file for details.